davidt4444/basic-user-service/README.md

 Also, for production, there are some things that should be changed in add_middleware in the python code.
 </p>
 <p>
 Since this uses bearer tokens, you will not need cookies, so set allow_credentials=false.
-You are going to want to change allow methods to allow_methods=["POST"] for authentication and token issuance.
+You are going to want to change allow methods to allow_methods=["POST", "PATCH"] for authentication, token issuance and user updates.
 </p>
 <p>
 You also should be able to comment out allow_headers for default behavior.
 Accept, Accept-Language, Content-Language and Content-Type should still be allowed in that case.
 </p>
+<p>-----------Work in progress-----------------</p>
 <p>
 production.py is an example of what is running in production.
 The example command below allows you to set a different port than 8000.
 Just change the $PORT variable to the desired port.
 </p>